 Books perfect as reading or gifts during the end-of-year break for those working in tech.
-102 book recommendations.
+More than 100 book recommendations.

 I’ve always found books are an underrated way to learn something new.
 Great books contain years of hard-earned experiences compressed into what you can read in hours.
 However, you do need to give hours-long attention to them.
 This allows books to convey ideas that shorter-form content like Twitter, blogs, or even this newsletter can not do.